fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `custom`

-* A black-box for a message that WebRTC Endpoint will forward to the endpoint associated with the peer who sent the message.
+* A black-box for a message that WebRTC Endpoint will forward to the endpoint associated with the client who sent the message.

   ```json
   any